Churchill (Grand) River, Labrador, Canada

-Phase I of the Lower Churchill project in Labrador, under construction since 2012, the 824 MW Muskrat Falls project, will consist of a dam, a spillway, a powerhouse the size of a 25 story building, and a 41 square kilometer reservoir.
-Two transmission corridors will carry the electricity over 800 miles from Muskrat Falls to the Labrador coast, under the Strait of Belle Isle to Newfoundland, and across the island to the Avalon Peninsula.
+Phase I of the Lower Churchill project in Labrador, under construction since 2012 and finished in August, 2019, the 824 MW Muskrat Falls project, consists of a dam, a spillway, a powerhouse the size of a 25 story building, and a 41 square kilometer reservoir.
+Two transmission corridors will carry the electricity generated from this facility over 800 miles from Muskrat Falls to the Labrador coast, under the Strait of Belle Isle to Newfoundland, and across the island to the Avalon Peninsula.
 A second undersea transmission line will carry power to Nova Scotia.
 Various transmission lines are proposed to further export electricity from Nova Scotia to the eastern United States.

-Inflamed by these findings, the protest movement ratcheted up its activities, staging marches, rallies in St John, Ottawa, and Montreal, sit-ins, hunger strikes, and a two-week long occupation of the work site in 2016 that finally resulted in concessions from Nalcor, which agreed to reduce methyl mercury contamination by partially clearing the reservoir area.
+Inflamed by these findings, the protest movement escalated its activities, staging marches and rallies in St John, Ottawa, and Montreal, along with sit-ins, hunger strikes, and a two-week occupation of the worksite in 2016 that finally resulted in concessions from Nalcor, which agreed to reduce methyl mercury contamination by partially clearing the reservoir area.

 Nearby communities are also worried about the stability of the north spur—a landmass forming a natural dam composed of marine clay or “quick clay,” a highly unstable compound that is notorious for landslides.
 This will be the first time a hydro dam has been built on quick clay.
 Swedish researcher Stig Bernader, an expert on marine clay, has called the structure unstable and unsafe for a dam; however, Nalcor’s own peer review panel has disputed Bernader’s findings.
 Residents living downstream are not comforted by the company’s assurances that they will have advance warning in the event of a dam failure.